-Originating from China, matcha is a shade-grown green tea that is typically stone ground into fine powder.
+Originating from China, matcha is a shade-grown green tea that is typically stone-ground into fine powder.
 Now the majority of growth and production has moved to Japan, specifically Kyoto and Nishio.
 Most areas in Japan can be quite cold for growing matcha, but these two locations offer the ideal weather conditions.
 Not to mention, the environment is abundant in fertile soil, and clean water and air.

-With increase in tourism in Japan, matcha has become a popular, trendy beverage in the last few years.
+With the increase in tourism in Japan, matcha has become a popular, trendy beverage in the last few years.
 Whether as a drink or in baked goods and food recipes, matcha green tea is in demand.

-Matcha green tea is specifically in demand for it’s impressive nutritional benefits, which include a good balance of amino acid, L-Theanine.
+Matcha green tea is specifically in demand for its impressive nutritional benefits, which include a good balance of amino acid, L-Theanine.
 In fact, these natural properties of the plant promote relaxation and focus over a long period of time.
 Additionally, the vibrant green shade comes from chlorophyll, which boosts the plant’s antioxidants.
-Compared to other Japanese green teas, matcha is made from grinding the whole green tea leaves.
+Compared to other Japanese green teas, matcha is made by grinding the whole green tea leaves.
 As a result, a single serving contains a high dose of nutrients from the plant.
 Not only is matcha delicious, but it is an antioxidant powerhouse.
 Coupled with anti-inflammatory properties which may help treat acne and rosacea, matcha is also a remedy for digestion when feeling bloated.

 Matcha has a distinct flavor which makes it fun and easy to incorporate into desserts or different types of beverages.
-For instance, matcha can be infused in dessert recipes such as cakes, breads, cookies, ice creams, popsicles, or even drinks such as smoothies and cocktails – the options are endless!
+For instance, matcha can be infused in dessert recipes such as cakes, bread, cookies, ice creams, popsicles, or even drinks such as smoothies and cocktails – the options are endless!
 In cafés, it’s almost a standard to include a matcha latte on the menu because of the high demand.

-Matcha beverages are popular in cafés and restaurants since many consumers are making health conscious decisions regarding food and drink.
+Matcha beverages are popular in cafés and restaurants since many consumers are making health-conscious decisions regarding food and drink.
 Since matcha contains many antioxidant properties, it’s the perfect way to make any recipe healthier!